The Holidays are upon us, and many have been asking for this apple pie recipe.

 grandmothers, my sister, and a woman named Ingrid.
 All revered kitcheneers, they taught me everything.
 I think I have almost every possible gadget one would need in a kitchen.
 I have to say, I am at one of my favorite happy places when unleashed in a kitchen.

-This is the ninth year I have published this recipe.
+This is the tenth year I have published this recipe.
 So

 here we go again.
 I am asked every year to bake this pie for the